Noymalkac/Deep-Generative-Models-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-The altered code is located in the python files: NBM_altered.py and train_altered.py
+The altered code is located in the python files: NBM_altered.py and train_altered.py.
+My code is using the original util.py and datasets.py files.
+The comparison code is in comparison_final.py

 --------------------------------------------------------------------------------------------------------------------------------------------------------